glowkeeper/P3D/docs/labs/week2Session1.md

 ### Useful Constants and Utility Functions

-Below, `helpers.h` contains some useful constants and helper utilities that your code can use later.
+Below, `helpers.h` contains some useful constants and helper utilities that you will use later.

 ```
 #ifndef HELPERS_H